 A Marrow Bone is the culinary and butchery term for either the Femur, Shank or Tibia bone of a steer that is cut for eating.
-As a general rule in Butchery, the smaller the bone, the less Marrow.
+In Butchery, the smaller the bone, the less Marrow.
 As the Femur is the largest bone in the animal, it has the best Marrow to Bone ratio.
 As the Femur Bone is straight, this allows for easy and uniform cuts for Butchers and easy cooking to the precious Marrow when eating.

 Image Credit: University Of Kentucky